SimonFinney/offset/content/questions.md

   - title: Password-Protected Devices?
     description: 'Do any of your devices (laptop, smartphone, or tablet) open without a password?'
     feedback: |
       This should be a no-brainer.
-Use unique passwords/ passcodes for all your devices to keep your data secure.
+Use unique passwords/passcodes for all your devices to keep your data secure.
     answers:
       - 'Yes'
       - 'No'